wooz86/musiclookup/README.md

     * `infrastructure` - Contains code which is of infrastructural type and does not belong in the domain layer.
 Examples of such code is the implementation of `ArtistRepository` and the `ArtistService`
     * `interfaces` - This is the part of the application which houses the REST-API but could have other

-There are also three other folder containing the following:
+There are also three other folders containing the following:
 * `coverartarchive` - Contains the interface and an implementation of that interface for the [Cover Art Archive API](https://musicbrainz.org/doc/Cover_Art_Archive/API).
 * `mediawiki` - Contains the interface and an implementation of that interface for the [MediaWiki API](https://www.mediawiki.org/wiki/API:Main_page).
 * `musicbrainz` - Contains the interface and an implementation of that interface for the [MusicBrainz API](https://musicbrainz.org/doc/Development/JSON_Web_Service).